V-Squared/V-Squared.github.io/diy/parts/cpu.md

 layout: page
 title: CPU
 subtitle: How to choose the CPU.
 abstract: Description of different CPU options ranging from entry level to high end.
-Looks over specifications, benchmarks, and recommendations for each processor.
+Covers  specifications, benchmarks, and recommendations for each processor.
 issueNo: 137
 readiness:
    - is-active